USS Tautog (SSN-639): 1970–1977

 On 9 October 1970, Tautog departed Pearl Harbor for her first East Asian deployment.
 She arrived on station at Buckner Bay, Okinawa, on 23 October 1970 and joined the United States Seventh Fleet.
-During her tour of duty in the Western Pacific, she was completely engaged in antisubmarine warfare training, usually with units of the Seventh Fleet but, on one occasion, in a joint operation with the British Royal Navy frigate HMS Aurora (F10).
+During her tour of duty in the Western Pacific, she was completely engaged in antisubmarine warfare training, usually with units of the Seventh Fleet, but on one occasion, in a joint operation with the British Royal Navy frigate HMS Aurora (F10).
 She spent time in port for liberty and repairs at such places as U.S. Naval Base Subic Bay in the Philippines; Hong Kong; Yokosuka, Japan; and the South Korean port of Pusan.
-She concluded her first tour of duty in the Western Pacific on 28 March 1971 when she departed Yokosuka bound for Hawaii.
+She concluded her first tour of duty in the Western Pacific on 28 March 1971, when she departed Yokosuka bound for Hawaii.
 She arrived at Pearl Harbor on 5 April 1971 and resumed her routine of upkeep in port alternated with periods at sea engaged in antisubmarine warfare training for the remainder of 1971 and during the first three months of 1972.

 On 21 March 1972, Tautog put to sea for a special operation.
 During that mission, she called briefly at Guam and at Subic Bay.
 At the conclusion of the assignment, Tautog earned the Navy Unit Commendation for operations conducted during that deployment, 1 June 1972.
 Tautog made a liberty visit to Hong Kong before returning via Guam to Pearl Harbor, where she arrived on 31 August 1972.
 She conducted operations in the Hawaiian Islands for the remainder of 1972.

 On 15 January 1973, Tautog entered the Pearl Harbor Naval Shipyard for her first regular overhaul.
 It was completed on 15 April 1974, when she resumed local operations out of Pearl Harbor which – except for a voyage to the Pacific Northwest which lasted from late July to early September 1974 – occupied her time until the beginning of May 1975.

-On 3 May 1975, she departed Pearl Harbor for another series of special operations in the Central Pacific and Western Pacific.
-That voyage included a period in drydock at Guam during the first week in June 1975 as well as exercises in the Philippines near Subic Bay.
-Ports of call once again included Subic Bay and Hong Kong but no South Korean or Japanese ports.
+On 3 May 1975, she departed Pearl Harbor for another series of special operations in the Central and Western Pacific.
+That voyage included a period in drydock at Guam during the first week in June 1975, and exercises in the Philippines near Subic Bay.
+Ports of call once again included Subic Bay and Hong Kong, but no South Korean or Japanese ports.
 Tautog returned to Pearl Harbor on 18 October 1975 and resumed her schedule of training and upkeep.
 The officers and crew were awarded the Navy Expeditionary Medal for the successful completion of their assigned mission.